mypolopony/echolalia/README.md

 ## Buld management
 - Using `pyproject.toml` and `poetry` for dependancy management.
 Locally, the virtual environment is sym-linked to the poetry, so using `poetry add [package]` installs it in the local environment as well as sets it as a dependancy for use when building the Docker image.

+As a quirk, SageMaker expects `requirements.txt` as well, so it's necessary to do `poetry export -f requirements.txt --output requirements.txt --without-hashes` to keep that file up to date.

 ## Running locally with bash entrypoint
 ```bash
 docker run -i -d -v ~/.aws:/root/.aws:ro --entrypoint=bash echolalia